 May 2013 through July 2013.
 From May 2013 to July 2013, the same Hybrid method valuation methodology was used.
 The fair value of our common stock beginning on May 1, 2013 was based on three potential scenarios to arrive at a concluded common stock value - non-IPO or stay private, early IPO and late IPO.
 The non-IPO or stay private scenario was weighted at 50%, the early IPO scenario at 40% and the late IPO scenario at 10%.
 The applied discount for lack of marketability was 30% in the non-IPO or stay private scenario, 18% in the early IPO scenario and 18% in the late IPO scenario in determining the value of our common stock as of June 30, 2013.
-For grants made in June 2013, our board of directors determined the fair value of the common stock to be \$1.11 per share.
-Subsequently, based, in part, on an independent valuation report we received on July 31, 2013, our board of directors determined the fair value of our common stock at June 30, 2013 to be \$6.33 per share.
+For grants made in June 2013, our board of directors determined the fair value of the common stock to be \$0.66 per share.
+Subsequently, based, in part, on an independent valuation report we received on July 31, 2013, our board of directors determined the fair value of our common stock at June 30, 2013 to be \$3.78 per share.

 August 2013 through September 2013.
-For grants made on August 6 and 16, 2013 and September 6 and 23, 2013, our board of directors determined the fair value of our common stock to be \$6.77 per share based, in part, on an independent valuation report as of July 31, 2013.
+For grants made on August 6 and 16, 2013 and September 6 and 23, 2013, our board of directors determined the fair value of our common stock to be \$4.04 per share based, in part, on an independent valuation report as of July 31, 2013.
 We continued to use the Hybrid Method valuation methodology for our valuation and the same three potential scenarios to arrive at a concluded common stock value.
 We weighted the non-IPO or stay private scenario at 45%, the early IPO at 45% and the late IPO at 10%.
 The applied discount for lack of marketability was 26% in the non-IPO or stay private scenario, 11% in the early IPO scenario and 16% in the late IPO scenario in determining the fair value of the common stock.

 October 2013.
-For grants made on October 3, 2013, our board of directors determined the fair value of our common stock to be \$8.01 per share based, in part, on an independent valuation report as of September 30, 2013.
+For grants made on October 3, 2013, our board of directors determined the fair value of our common stock to be \$4.78 per share based, in part, on an independent valuation report as of September 30, 2013.
 We continued to use the Hybrid Method valuation methodology for our valuation performed and the same three potential scenarios to arrive at a concluded common stock value.
 We weighted the non-IPO or stay private scenario at 30%, the early IPO at 55% and the late IPO at 15%.
-The probability applied to the IPO scenarios increased from the prior valuation in light of our ongoing progress with respect to, and the perceived likelihood of completing, this offering.
 The applied discount for lack of marketability was 25% in the non-IPO or stay private scenario, 10% in the early IPO scenario and 14% in the late IPO scenario in determining the fair value of the common stock.